 This plurality of gods results in open-mindedness, therefore, polytheists rarely prosecute infidels.

 They don’t normally engage in conversion either.
 Romans, Egyptians, and Aztecs rarely send missionaries.
 When empires expanded locals were never asked to give up the gods, they can worship the new god along with the local god.
 Romans happily added Asian god Cybele to their pantheon.
 Though they refused to add monotheist Christ.
-Roman Emperor did force Christians to worship the Emperor’s protector god as a mark of political loyalty and prosecuted them when they refused.
-Romans prosecuted a few thousand Christians in three centuries, Christians prosecuted millions of other Christians over next 1500 years to defend their slightly different interpretation of their religion.
+Roman Emperors did force Christians to worship the Emperor’s protector god as a mark of political loyalty and prosecuted them when they refused.
+Romans prosecuted a few thousand Christians in three centuries, and Christians prosecuted millions of other Christians over the next 1500 years to defend their slightly different interpretation of their religion.
 Over time, some polytheistic worshippers started to believe that their god, while having interests and biases, is supreme.
-Christianity, an esoteric sect of Jews, whose leader Paul of Tarsus, claimed that the Jesus of Nazareth was their Messiah and if he has incarnated in the flesh then his message is worth spreading to the world.
+Christianity, an esoteric sect of Jews, whose leader Paul of Tarsus, claimed that the Jesus of Nazareth was their Messiah, and if he has incarnated in the flesh then his message is worth spreading to the world.
 The esoteric sect of Christianity took over the Roman empire.
 Islam, another monotheist religion, repeated this model of success.
 Since monotheists are usually more fanatical in their beliefs, they took over the world.
 Most of the world today outside of East Asia follows monotheism.
 Christianity, however, adopted most polytheist gods back as Saints.
 For example, Celtic Ireland uses to worship Brigid, today, Christian Ireland worships St. Brigid.

 Buddhism’s central teaching is that suffering arises from craving and the only way to liberate your mind from craving is to train your mind to accept the reality as it is.

 Worshipping The Man